Keematics/Keematics/README.md

 ---

 ### 🧑🏽‍💻 About Me
-I'm a **results-driven Full Stack Developer** passionate about building scalable, secure, and user-centric digital solutions.
+I'm a **results-driven FullStack Software Developer** passionate about building scalable, secure, and user-centric digital solutions.
 With hands-on experience across **backend, frontend, and system automation**, I specialize in transforming ideas into robust web and mobile products.

 - 🌍 Open to **remote and global opportunities**